 Khabib Nurmagomedov is the best example of this incredible feat as the Russian athlete retired from the UFC with a perfect 29-0 record and as the undisputed lightweight champion, which is why we wish there were UFC odds on his returning to the Octagon.

-As 2022 approaches spring, there are still fighters who haven’t tasted defeat in their professional careers, and we have sourced and listed the top five among them.
+As of April 2023, there are still fighters who haven’t tasted defeat in their professional careers, and we have sourced and listed the top five among them.

-Here are your top five active undefeated UFC fighters in 2022, many of whom have favorable UFC fight odds each time they face an opponent.
+Here are your top five active undefeated UFC fighters in 2023 (as of April 13), many of whom have favorable UFC fight odds each time they face an opponent.

 Umar Nurmagomedov, the cousin of Khabib Nurmagomedov, one of the greatest UFC fighters ever, is on track to replicate the immaculate record of the former UFC Lightweight, who was 29-0 when he ended his career.

 The 27-year-old Dagestani recently added Raoni Barcelos to his win record by knocking him out in the first round in their match this past January 2023 in UFC Fight Night: Strickland vs. Imavov to record his 4th UFC win.